marsupialmarcos/fullstack-review/README.md

 *Example:* "How do I add a route in express?"

 *Solution:*
-1. Google the above question
+* Google the above question
-2. Prioritize official docs
+* Prioritize official docs
   * In this case, express docs
   * Do a search (command + f) on the docs page and search for your subject (routes)
   * Read!
-3. If official docs are too obscure, look for a stack overflow question (from the google page you brought up earlier)
+* If official docs are too obscure, look for a stack overflow question (from the google page you brought up earlier)
-4. ead the question content and make sure it's relevant
+* Read the question content and make sure it's relevant
-5. If you find a good answer:
+* If you find a good answer:
   * Understand it conceptually
   * Reference the official documentation to see if its recommended usage matches the stack overflow answer
   * Use that information to proceed in writing your app
 * You should learn how to be autonomous on the "how to do" (see previous bullet).
 However, if you don’t know “what to do", you should open a help desk ticket pretty quickly.
   * It’ll be the same on the job.
 Your co-workers won’t have time to go over every "how to do" question you might have, but they will always be willing to go over the “what to do” strategies and approaches.
 * To avoid duplicate repos, you first must decide which column(s) you should use to determine uniqueness.